ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ### Drawing and managing lives

 Managing lives is similar to managing score points.
-Add this code to the room's `On Create` code so that it stores and draws the number of lives, too:
+Add this code to the room's `Room start` code so that it stores and draws the number of lives, too:

 ```js
 this.lives = 3;